How to get the most our of your Surrey Wedding Photographer

 Couple Portraits

 Golden hour is our best friend.
 We are relaxed, a little tipsy (I’m not- you are) and our troubles have disappeared.
-Spare me a little time for a sunset photoshoot and I promise great things.
+Spare a little time for a sunset photos and I promise great things.

 Here are some suggested time frames for each month.
 Allowing 20-30minutes for couple portraits will be adequate.